You and your relationship are worth it

 If I have a copay for therapy, how much is it?

 Does my plan limit how many sessions per calendar year I can have?
 If so, what is the limit?

 Do I need written approval from my primary care physician in order for services to be covered?

-I accept Visa, American Express, Mastercard and Discover as forms of payment.
-If you have a flexible spending account (FSA) or health savings account (HSA) those can be used to pay for therapy!
-I do require that a valid credit card be kept on file for all clients.
+I accept Cash, Check, Visa, American Express, and Mastercard as forms of payment.
+If you have a flexible spending account (FSA) or health savings account (HSA) those can be used to pay for therapy, however I require a backup credit card on file to cover any unpaid balances.

 I reserve your appointment time just for you.
 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand otherwise, you will be charged for the full rate of the session.
 In the event of an unavoidable conflict or emergency we may be able to make other arrangements to avoid the cancelation fee.